 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS M50 and Leica TL and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the M50 has a microphone port, which is missing on the TL.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the TL has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TL was succeeded by the Leica TL2.
+Both the M50 and the TL have been discontinued, but can regularly be found used on eBay.
+The TL was replaced by the Leica TL2, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is the Canon M50 better than the Leica TL or vice versa?
 The listing below highlights the relative strengths of the two models.

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.